25 Things You Didn’t Know You Could Recycle

 Not all hotels throw out that half-used soap you left in the shower: Some send it to Clean the World.
 There, soap is soaked in a sanitizing solution, treated to a steam bath, and then tested for infections.
 Once deemed safe, the soap is distributed to less fortunate people across the globe.
 So stop stealing soap from hotels—you may be stealing from charity.

 You don't need to dump your old box spring at the landfill.
-Equipped with special saws, mattress recycling factories can separate the wood, metal, foam, and cloth.
+Because they're equipped with special saws, mattress recycling factories can separate the wood, metal, foam, and cloth.
 The metal springs are magnetically removed, the wood is chipped, and the cloth and foam are shredded and baled.
-In its future life, your saggy mattress can become a summer dress or even wallpaper.
+In its future life, your saggy mattress could become a cute sundress or even wallpaper.

 When you’re finished making French fries at home, it can be tempting to toss the spent frying oil down the drain.
-But you shouldn’t—approximately 47 percent of all sewer overflows are caused by fat and oil.
+But you shouldn’t—nearly half of all sewer overflows are caused by fat and oil.
 There are a few curbside programs in the United States that accept used cooking oil, which may send the oil to a biodiesel plant that will transform it into fuel.
-To see if there’s a collection point near you, check this website.
+To see if there’s a collection point near you, use this online tool.

 The average baby soils 6000 diapers before being potty trained—that's one ton of diapers rotting in a landfill per child.
 But not all poo-packages have to suffer this fate.
 The company Knowaste collects and recycles dirty diapers at hospitals, nursing facilities, and public restrooms.
 After sanitizing the diaper with a solution, they mechanically separate the "organic matter" from the diaper's plastic, which is compressed into pellets and recycled into roof shingles.
 Meanwhile, paper pulp in diapers grows up to become wallpaper and shoe soles.